expo/appjs24-workflows-workshop-lessons/06-widgets-part2.md

   }
 ```

-**Try it.** The updates may not show up right away in your widget (see directly below), but hopefully all this code runs!
+🏃**Try it.** The updates may not show up right away in your widget (see directly below), but hopefully all this code runs!

 ### Exercise 5(i).
 The smallest Expo Module ever: refresh the widget on-demand